Moridrin/MP-SSV-Events/readme.txt

 == Changelog ==

 = 3.3.3 =
-* Events Archive
-  * Date displaying correctly
-  * Order updated to order of events (by start date)
+* Events Archive mapped to 'events' (instead of 'ssv_event').
-* Displaying Ticket Forms
-  * You can now see the forms on the events page for the tickets.
+* Share meta box added if is_multisite() for sharing events with other sites.
+  * Implemented in Materialized events archive view.
+    * With Notification that it is an event from a different site and the link opens the event on the correct site in a new tab.
+* Materialize frontend-templates updated (old templates removed).
+  * This does not yet work with registrations or tickets.

 = 3.3.2 =
 * Form select added to Tickets